 Speaking of Dutch, the next closest relative on our list is none other than this lowlands language.
 Like Frisian and English, Dutch is another West Germanic language that developed from Proto-Germanic.
 Because of this, Dutch possesses many words and phrases similar to English and has a similar grammatical structure.

 Take a look at the Dutch phrase: Ik heb een probleem.
 It translates directly to “I have a problem,” in English — and you probably figured that out anyway based on how similar they are.
-It’s easy to see how the grammatical structure mimics what comes naturally to English speakers.
+It’s easy to see how the grammatical structure mimics what comes naturally to English-speaking folks.

-It’s no wonder then that Dutch considered one of the easiest languages for English speakers to learn — and that Dutch speakers are typically the most fluent non-native English speakers around.
-As a bonus, English is also quite similar to Afrikaans, a South African language that’s based on Dutch but includes more indigenous vocabulary.
+It’s no wonder then that this language is considered one of the easiest languages for English speakers to learn — and that Dutch speakers are typically the most fluent non-native anglophones around.
+As a bonus, English is also quite similar to Afrikaans, a South African language that’s based on Dutch but includes more indigenous vocabulary and influence.

 4. Namesake Of The Root Language Of English: German

-Anyone who’s tried learning German can attest that it’s a pretty difficult language to learn, but, like all the languages on this list so far, it descended from Proto-Germanic.
+Anyone who’s tried learning German can attest that it’s a pretty difficult language to learn, but, like all the various tongues on this list so far, it descended from Proto-Germanic language.
 That’s why English and German share a great deal of vocabulary.

-For an example of just how much vocabulary Germanic languages share, take a look at a couple of examples between German, Dutch and English:
+For an example of just how much vocabulary and grammar Germanic languages share, take a look at a couple of examples between German, Dutch and English:

 All of this overlap in pronunciation and meaning means that despite German’s very different grammar, English and German are still 60% lexically similar.
-If not for their very different approaches to word order, gender and other matters of syntax, the two languages would be very close.
+If not for their very different approaches to word order, gender and other matters of syntax, German and English would be very close.
+Modern Standard German is based on “High German” varieties, which helps explain why its grammar and word order feel more complex to native English speakers.

 For the next closest language to English on our list, we finally have a language that’s not from the West Germanic family: Norwegian.
-Don’t get too excited though, because Norwegian is still a Germanic language — it’s just a Northern Germanic language.
+Don’t get too excited though, because it’s still a language with Germanic roots — it’s just a Northern Germanic language.

-So besides the same language family background as the previous languages, what makes English so similar to Norwegian?
+So besides the same language family background as the previous languages, what makes English so similar to the language of Norway?
 Well, from the 8th to the 11th centuries, the British Isles experienced countless Viking invasions.
 These Vikings brought their language, Old Norse, along with them during their pillaging, and a sizable amount of Norse vocabulary ended up in modern English.

 6. An Extended Family Language: French